42ND CHEMICAL LABORATORY COMPANY

-The 42nd Chemical Laboratory Company initially had their headquarters in Somerville House but then moved to Ingarfield Private Hospital at 90 Bonney Avenue.
+The 42nd Chemical Laboratory Company initially had their headquarters in Somerville House in Brisbane but then moved to Ingarfield Private Hospital at 90 Bonney Avenue.
 Clayfield.
 This may now be the Bonney Vale Hostel.
 The enlisted men of the 42 Chemical Chemical Laboratory Company had billets at 59 Bonney Avenue, Clayfield which extended into the adjacent property.

 On 5 June 1942, Captain Cone, Richard M., O-250706, of the 42nd Chemical Laboratory Company was killed in the crash of an unknown bomber aircraft near Archerfield Airfield in Brisbane.
 Second Lieutenant Parker, James W., O-385535, of the Chemical Warfare Service, initially survived the crash but subsequently died of his wounds on 8 June 1942.
 It is believed a at least 7 crew and passengers died in this tragic accident.
 Captain Cone and 2nd Lt.
 Parker were carrying out experiments to determine whether incendiary bombs could be improvised from training bombs, using gasoline thickened with crude rubber as a filling.